As a developer, sometimes you need to do server maintenance, manage deployments and figure out the architecture from a server standpoint.

 The infrastructure and the app

 We have two apps that work together.
 The administration and user panel are written in Node.js and the chat room is written in Elixir.
 Both of them use the same database and Node app uses Redis for session storage and other non-critical information.

-Apps need to communicate between each other and obviously with the database.
-The App has to be load-balanced, but it has to persist the connection, because chat uses WebSockets.
+Apps need to communicate with each other and obviously with the database.
+The App has to be load-balanced, but it has to persist the connection because chat uses WebSockets.

 One thing that might confuse a lot of people from the beginning is the terminology and understanding what goes where.